Visiting Sana’a Yemen, A Travel Diary

 I decided to visit Sana’a on my own, but the reason for this was that no one would join me.
 This wasn’t my first trip or even my first travels to a difficult destination.

-I didn’t have any issues as a solo female traveling in Sana’a, Socotra or anywhere else in Yemen.
+I didn’t have any issues as a solo female traveling in Sana’a, Socotra, or anywhere else in Yemen.
 But it’s worth noting that at the time (and still now in 2020) that you can only get a visa with the help of a fixer or guide, so I was typically accompanied by Gamal while in mainland Yemen.

 My Overall Impression of Sana’a, Yemen

-I loved my entirely-too-short time on Yemen’s mainland visiting Sana’a, Wadi Dhahr and Dar al Hajar.
+I loved my entirely-too-short time on Yemen’s mainland visiting Sana’a, Wadi Dhahr, and Dar al Hajar.
 I am so happy that I did get to travel to Yemen and have the opportunity to see it.
 One of the only regrets I’ve ever had has been not spending more time here (we could also throw in there that I regret not knowing how to properly use my DSLR camera when I was in Yemen as well, but that’s a whole different story in its own).

 It’s a unique country, steeped in ancient history, contains some of the most welcoming and friendly people, and is an all too often forgotten corner of the world.
 The poverty, the struggle, the difficult lives people lead in Yemen are apparent, especially when you compare it to its Arabian Peninsula neighbors.
 Yemen is more on par economically with some of its East African cousins just across the narrow Red Sea.

-Yemen is home to so many important locations to all of human history.
+Yemen is home to so many important locations in all of human history.
 Just pick up a book on Yemen’s history and start reading, it really is one of the most fascinating countries.
 I think if people knew what was in Yemen and were openly exposed to what is being done to the country and how regardless of religion many of the sites being destroyed in missile strikes and blown up by fundamentalist organizations are actually important in all of human history.

-The oldest known copy of the Quran is here, Muslim or not that is an important document in human history.
+The oldest known copy of the Quran is here, Muslim or not which is an important document in human history.
 Sana’a is one of the oldest continuously inhabited cities in the world, up there with Jericho, Argos, and Damascus in antiquity.
 Why no one in the west cares and even in some cases are completely unaware of what’s being done to Yemen is baffling yet quite apparent: Yemen is poor and Yemen doesn’t have known oil reserves.